ethanyuwang/Buzmo/README.md

 * Delete on cascade - double check & make sure everythings correct

-* Use/store "buzmo time" instead of using current time
+* Use/store "buzmo time" instead of using current time & update this in code

 * Max number of messages to show ANYWHERE (all 3 types) should be 7

+* Add "view count" to messages and increase for every query

 * ~~Post a message: The message can be a private message, or in the MyCircle, or in a ChatGroup.
 Note that there are different parameters in these three settings.~~